BuildYourBook/buildyourbook.github.io/_posts/2022-01-20-Can-We-Ask-For-Your-Advice.md

 **So our question to you is this:**

-_When it comes to business development and/or building your practice, what's the single biggest challenge you've been struggling with?_
+_When it comes to business development and building your ideal practice, what's the single biggest challenge, frustration or problem you've been struggling with?_

 Would you please CLICK BELOW to tell us so we can be sure to address your specific situation in our upcoming work: